 Interactive prototypes include more advanced versions of the click-through prototypes, upgraded for medium-fidelity visual design and to show off clickable feedback, response and animations.
 They can also get much more sophisticated.

-Digital prototypes made with prototyping software can create aesthetically rich interfaces when you’re close to ready for implementation, for example.
+Digital prototypes made with prototyping software UI Design Trends when you’re close to ready for implementation, for example.
 The final step in prototyping is the coded prototype, which is the closest possible thing to the final product and should provide a very realistic picture of how it will work.

 Evaluation deliverables are focused on testing the final product for usability before release and analyzing its performance with the public after it’s been released.